-Many variants of the art-gallery problem have been studied.
-The version in which we are interested was introduced recently by Katz and Morgenstern [6], and it concerns sliding cameras in orthogonal polygons.
-A sliding camera in an orthogonal polygon P is a point guard that travels back and forth along an orthogonal line segment $s \subset P$ .
-The camera can see a point $p \in P$ if and only if there is a point $q \in s$ such that the line segment pq is normal to s and contained in P. The minimum sliding cameras (MSC) problem is to guard P with the minimum number of sliding cameras.
+Many variants of the art gallery problem have been studied [14, 15, 16, 17, 18].
+The version in which we are interested was introduced recently by Katz and Morgenstern [19], and it concerns sliding cameras in orthogonal polygons.
+A sliding camera in an orthogonal polygon P is a point guard that travels back and forth along an axis-parallel line segment $s \subset P$ .
+The point guard can see a point $p \in P$ if and only if there is a point $q \in s$ such that the line segment pq is normal to s and contained in P. The minimum sliding cameras (MSC) problem is to guard P with the minimum number of sliding cameras.

-Katz and Morgenstern first considered a restricted version of the MSC problem in which only vertical cameras are allowed.
+Related Work.
+Katz and Morgenstern [19] first considered a restricted version of the MSC problem in which only vertically sliding cameras are allowed; that is, point guards that travel back and forth along a segment s that is parallel to the y-axis.
 They solved this restricted version in polynomial time for simple orthogonal polygons.
-For the unrestricted version, where both vertical and horizontal cameras are allowed, they gave a 2approximation algorithm for x-monotone orthogonal polygons.
-(An orthogonal polygon P is x-monotone if the intersection of P with any every vertical line is connected.)
-Later Durocher et al. [2] gave an $O(n^{2.5})$ -time (3.5)-approximation algorithm for the MSC problem on simple orthogonal polygons.
-Durocher and Mehrabi [3] showed that the MSC problem is NP-hard when the polygon P is allowed to have holes.
-Durocher and Mehrabi also considered a variant of the problem, called the MLSC problem, in which the objective is to minimize the sum of the lengths of line segments along which cameras travel, and proved that the MLSC problem is polynomial-time solvable even on orthogonal polygons with holes.
-Seddighin [12] proved that the MLSC problem is NP-hard under k-visibility for any fixed $k \geq 2$ .
+For the unrestricted version, where both vertically and horizontal sliding cameras are allowed, they gave a 2-approximation algorithm

+- for x-monotone orthogonal polygons.
+An orthogonal polygon P is x-monotone if the intersection of P with any every vertical line is connected.
+Durocher and Mehrabi [20] showed that the MSC problem is NP-hard when the polygon P is allowed to have holes.
+They also considered a variant of the problem, called the MLSC problem, in which the objective is to minimize the sum of the lengths of - line segments along which cameras travel, and proved that the MLSC problem is polynomial-time solvable even on orthogonal polygons with holes (see also [21]).
+For orthogonal polygons with holes, Biedl et al. [22] showed that the problem is still NP-hard if only horizontal sliding cameras are allowed.
+They also gave an O(1)-approximation algorithm for the MSC problem based on $\epsilon$ -nets, and - showed that the problem becomes polynomial-time solvable if the dual graph of a so-called pixelation of the polygon has bounded treewidth.